hmchen47/DataScience/ML/MLNN-Hinton/15-Hierarchy.md

   </div>

 + reconstructing bag of words w/ non-linearity
+  + word counts not the same as pixels or real values
   + word frequency in the document
     + dividing the counts in a bag of words vector by $N$
-    + $N$: the total number of non-stop words in the document
+    + $N$ = the total number of non-stop words in the document
-    + resulting <span style="color: blue;">probability vector</span> = the probability of getting a particular word if picking a non-stop word at random from the document
+    + result: <span style="color: blue;">probability vector</span> = the probability of getting a particular word if picking a non-stop word at random from the document
   + using softmax at the output of the autoencoder
     + probability vector $:=$ the desired outputs of the softmax
   + training the first RBM in the stack by using the same trick
     + $N$ observations from the probability distribution
     + treating the word counts as probabilities
     + making the visible to hidden weights $N$ times bigger than the hidden to visible
+    + input = probabilities $\implies$ very small activities fir the first hidden layer

 + Performance of the autoencoder at document retrieval
   + autoencoder settings:
     + bags of words: 2000
     + training cases: 400,000
     + type: business documents
+    + label: $\sim$ 100 categories
+    + output: softmax w/ 2000 ways
   + training procedure
     + first train a stack of RBMs
     + fine-tune w/ backpropagation